sandeepkumar96674/Netflix_Data_Analysis/README.md

 select title from netflix where director = 'Toshiya Shinohara';
 ```

+#### You can also get the Insight and Understanding of Data by using the Above Queries.

 ### Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ```
 https://github.com/sandeepkumar96674/Netflix_Data_Analysis.git